-Singers and actors have the opportunity to perform musical heater in full production, accompanied by orchestra and presented in Shoreline's Campus Theater.
+Singers and actors have the opportunity to perform musical theater in full production, accompanied by orchestra and presented in Shoreline's Campus Theater.
 This course is dual listed as Drama 166.
 Prerequisites: Permission of instructor after audition.
 Mandatory decimal grading.

-Voice-Dance Performance Techniques 1 (2) Students develop the ability to sing and move simultaneously while preparing them to perform on stage in musical roles.
+Students develop the ability to sing and move simultaneously while preparing them to perform on stage in musical roles.
 This course is dual listed as PE 167.
 Student option grading.

-Voice-Dance Performance Techniques 2 (2) Students develop further skills in moving and singing simultaneously, including part singing and complex dance combinations.
+Students develop further skills in moving and singing simultaneously, including part singing and complex dance combinations.
 This course is a continuation of Music 167 or PE 167 for the more advanced student and is dual listed as PE 168.
 Prerequisites: Completion of Music 167, PE 167 or equivalent with instructor's permission.
 Student option grading.